-3.2.3 Soil management and straw
+3.2.3 Soil management, straw and substrate

 Orchards must have green cover throughout the year.
 Green cover should be managed in such a way as to promote a rich variety of flora and fauna species.
 Green cover should not consist of a monoculture.